C. C. A. Christensen: Painting

 In 1862, Christensen did stage painting for a theatre in Springville, Utah.
 Early in his time in Utah, he could find so little demand for his artistic skills that he worked as a housepainter.

-The first major art work that Christensen undertook while in Utah was a commission from Dimick B. Huntington to do a collection of paintings from the Bible and Book of Mormon, in collaboration with Dan Weggeland.
+The first major artwork that Christensen undertook while in Utah was a commission from Dimick B. Huntington in 1871 to create a 22-foot-long panorama with scenes from the Bible and Book of Mormon, in collaboration with Dan Weggeland.
+Huntington used the panorama to convert Utes and Shoshones to the Church of Jesus Christ of Latter-day Saints.

+Commissioned by Charles B. Hancock of Payson, Utah, Christensen painted a panorama about the Walker War and an Indian reserve in Benjamin, Utah.

 Christensen is best known for his Mormon Panorama, a series of 23 large paintings that depict the history of the church.
 Christensen also painted scenes from the Book of Mormon, such as Nephi and Zoram Return with the Record.
 Christensen's Book of Mormon paintings were originally issued by the Sunday School for use in classrooms; they were later issued in lithography form.

 Christensen began touring with the 175 ft-long Mormon panorama in 1878.
 Christensen would transport it about Utah, Idaho and Wyoming, giving presentations along with the panorama.
 He did this during the winter when he was not busy working on his farm.
 After Christensen's death the panorama was stored away.
 Many years later it was discovered again and brought back to light, partly by the efforts of Boyd K. Packer.
 It would gain its fullest recognition almost a century later when it would be shown at the Whitney Museum of American Art in New York City.

 Christensen also painted some of the murals in the Manti and St. George Temples.

 Another theme of some of Christensen's paintings was Manti and its surroundings.

 Cabin of Christensen, built in 1875 Manasseh Utah, moved to Ephraim in 1998.